Metaform/dcsa/content/en/requirements/dataplane.server_requirements.md

   dataspace participant, not an internal user.
 A tenant (a company) may have multiple participants, and each participant may operate multiple data plane servers.

-See also the [non-functional requirements](#13-non-functional-requirements) section of this document.
+See also the [non-functional requirements](#14-non-functional-requirements) section of this document.

-### 1.2.3 Dataplane Signaling API
+### 1.3.3 Dataplane Signaling API

 Data plane server implementations **must** implement the [Dataplane Signaling API](https://github.com/Metaform/dataplane-signaling/blob/main/docs/signaling.md).

 > Todo: clarify the exact registration requirements

+### 1.3.4 No inbound reachability requirements

+The data plane server **must not** impose any reachability requirements on internal services that would necessitate inbound connectivity of those services from the internet.
+Services, that contain the physical data cannot be required to be exposed to the internet, for example, by opening firewall ports or similar.

+The main reasons are security, scalability and performance.

+The data plane server **must** provide a mechanism to act as a reverse proxy or gateway for such services.
+In practice, this means that in order to serve data, the data plane server must not (solely) rely on an internal service being exposed to the internet, as would be the case with ERP systems or OPC UA servers that are typically not internet-facing.

+A common use case in certain industries is to have the ERP system implement the Submodel Repository API and route this endpoint to the internet.
+While some customers may still choose to do this, the data plane server **must** offer an alternative way, i.e. a submodel server component.

+In addition, this submodel server component **must** implement the [Submodel Service API V3.1.1_SSP-001](https://app.swaggerhub.com/apis/Plattform_i40/SubmodelServiceSpecification/V3.1.1_SSP-001) to allow the manual or automated ingestion of data from other systems.

-## 1.3 Non-functional requirements
+## 1.4 Non-functional requirements

-### 1.3.1 Modularity
+### 1.4.1 Modularity

 The data plane server is not one single application, instead it is a collection of components that can be deployed, maintained and managed independently.
 This is to enable different scaling and availability requirements for different components as well as independent development and maintenance cycles.

-The following components **must** be implemented as separate deployable units:
+The following components **must** support the following use cases:

-- Discovery Service + AAS Registry Service: highly available, geo-replicated, low-latency service (second-stage lookup)
-- Submodel Server(s): high-performance data servers
+- geo-replication and high-availability: the Discovery Service must be able to run on HA systems, e.g., in cloud systems, and must run as replicated instances in different regions to reduce latency and increase availability.

+- low-latency: the Discovery Service must be able to respond to requests in a low-latency manner, as it is the initial port-of-entry for all data consumers.

+- resource efficiency: all components must be able to run in a non-wasteful manner, i.e., always deploying a Discovery Service alongside a Submodel Server, even if not in use, is not acceptable.

 Many deployments will likely use additional components, such as a management UI, an authorization backend or similar.
 These components **should** be implemented as separate deployable units as well.

 Concrete requirements for modularity are listed in subsequent sections.

-### 1.3.2 Scalability and Availability
+### 1.4.2 Scalability and Availability

 In most real-life deployments, the Discovery Service will be a standalone component to enable—among other things—individual scaling and high availability.
 Requirements with regard to availability and latency are extremely high